 - The Sharon Stone / Sly Stallone action-romance “The Specialist” was one of my favorite bad movies of the 1990s.

-- I raved about an early Roger Donaldson film, the Kiwi marital drama “Smash Palace.”
+- I raved about an early Roger Donaldson film, the powerful Kiwi marital drama “Smash Palace.”

 - I didn’t appreciate Errol Morris’ acclaimed documentary “The Thin Blue Line.”

-- Francis Coppola’s “Tucker” was a lumbering piece of candy-colored self-indulgence.
+- Francis Coppola’s “Tucker” struck me as a lumbering piece of candy-colored self-indulgence.

-- Philip Kaufman’s movie of “The Unbearable Lightness of Being” pleased me no end.
+- Philip Kaufman’s movie of Kundera’s “The Unbearable Lightness of Being” pleased me no end.

 - Takashi Miike’s “Visitor Q” was a grotesque and campy riot.